 shutterstock 353764442

 A dental crown is a tooth-shaped cap that is bonded or cemented onto a tooth that has lost some of its shape most often through trauma or decay.
-When it is not possible to predictably restore a tooth with a filling or another more-conservative restoration (like a veneer for front teeth), then the tooth is shaped to accept a cap (crown), and a cap is made in the shape of a tooth.
+We do our best to avoid crowns, and choose more conservative options such as onlays or composite restorations.
+When it is not possible to predictably restore a tooth with a filling or another more-conservative restoration, then the tooth is shaped to accept a cap (crown), and a cap is made in the shape of a tooth.
 The crown is tried in, any adjustments are made, and it is cemented or bonded onto the tooth, thereby restoring the function that was lost.

 FAQ’S